EagleForce/Cheesy-Eagle-Vision/README.md

 1) "CheesyEagleVision.py" runs on the DS to read driver "Hand" commands.

 2) "CheesyEagle Receiver.vi" runs on the cRio and requests the most recent status from the DS when needed.
+REMEMBER to set the IP address in this vi to the IP of your DS, this will allow it to make a request to the DS FOR THE CURRENT "Hand" position value.